ANDOVER, Conn. (WTNH) — The vows of marriage.

 “I’ve come up with the three A’s,” Marshall said.
 “Number one, accept help.
 Number two, you have to ask for help.
 Number three, you have to articulate what you need.”

-Through it all, Lisa is helping those impacted by this terrible disease through her blog.
-“Oh Hello Alzheimer’s”
+Through it all, Marshall is helping those impacted by this terrible disease through her blog, “Oh Hello Alzheimer’s”

-“It turned into something much greater than I ever thought it would be.
-And now there are 16,000 people who understand and can relate to what we are going through.”
+“It turned into something much greater than I ever thought it would be,” Marshall said.
+“Now there are 16,000 people who understand and can relate to what we are going through.”